 Though an occupational therapist working in women’s health may not assist with practicing daily activities, therapists do provide many exercises, recommendations, and new techniques for use during daily routines.

 All of such education provided to women serves to indirectly improve participation in daily activities.

-By relieving pain and the presence of other bothersome symptoms, this allows women to freely and naturally engage in their daily self-care (both physical and emotional), leisure activities, social participation, and starting new relationships due to increased confidence and quality-of-life.
+Relieving pain and the presence of other bothersome symptoms, allows women to freely and naturally engage in their daily self-care (both physical and emotional), leisure activities, social participation, and starting new relationships due to increased confidence and quality of life.